 A few weeks ago I came across Pia, Erin and Yvette‘s Giving Credit poster.
 I can’t tell you how excited I was because that’s something that is on our minds constantly – except that we sometimes call it “attribution”.
-I believe attribution is the web currency.
-Content creators want attribution and in an ideal world […]

 Eden Tyler is one of our latest TinEye fans!
 She is a writer who has been hunting down a book cover image for her latest book.
 She shared her story with us: “I found a picture while searching for faeries one night and I saw one that was beyond perfect for the cover for my novel, which is being released this spring.
 I used Google Goggles and searched everywhere … high and low …...

 It’s 2011 and I don’t have a real robot or flying car nor have I been to outer space, but it’s still the little things that technology does to simplify random processes that wows me.